sankalp1999/blog/content/posts/twitter_for_dummies_and_how_to_train_your_inner_tweep.md

 When you scroll and read tweets, you can unfollow non-mutuals based on whether you don’t like / despise their tweets.
 Mostly based on the vibes, feels and instinct. → **creative process**

-You can occasionally reflect on people you are following and unfollow in bulk (those who do not interact, those who are inactive etc.). → **analytical process**
+You can occasionally reflect on people you have followed and unfollow in bulk (those who do not interact, those who are inactive etc.). → **analytical process**

 I found the creative process spread over the long term to work more accurately for me.
 It helps to uncover what i like and don’t like.